anhquan99/markdown/Books/Make time.md

 ### Lesson from the Design Sprint Lab
 - Something magic happens when you start the day with one high-priority goal.
 - We got more done when we banned devices.
-- The importance of energy for focused work and clear thingking.
+- The importance of energy for focused work and clear thinking.
 - Experimenting allowed us to improve the process.
 ### Every day mindset
-- These techniques are not for all, but it can be tested and enhenced and make a new technique.
+- These techniques are not for all, but it can be tested and enhanced and make a new technique.
 It must be tested and repeat every day.
 ## 4 steps of a day:
 1. <mark style="background: #ADCCFFA6;">Highlight : start each day by choosing a focal point</mark>
 	- <mark style="background: #D2B3FFA6;">3 ways make the task importance:</mark>